gruntwork-io/docs/README.md

 back button or specify an output file.
 The resulting file should be placed in the `sidebars/` directory.
 You'll also need to require this file in `sidebars.js`, and then re-run `yarn start` to see your changes.

+# Pull Request Flows
+There are two main categories of the Automated PRs that get opened in the Docs repostory:
+* PRs for Pull requests in module repositories - have "Automated Preview" title
+* PRs for Releases in module repositories - have "Automated Update" title

+## Automated Preview PRs
+The "Automated Preview" PRs are meant for the developers of different modules to be responsible for their docs while developing so they can ensure correctness.
+However, they are not intended to be merged since Docs are tied to versions of the modules

+When the Pull request in a module repository is closed or merged, the associated "Automated Preview" docs PR is automatically closed.

+## Automated Updated PRs
+When a module repository gets a new release, the "Automated Update" pull request is opened on the docs site and that is what is intended to be merged and eventually released to the Docs site.